Nationwide Children's Hospital: Clinical services

 In 2018, Nationwide Children's Hospital had 18,128 inpatient discharges, performed 38,036 surgeries and saw 1,468,343 outpatient visits.
 The hospital system has 125 specialties within its main downtown campus and its 34 outpatient care centers throughout the central Ohio area.
 These include sixteen Close To Home Centers, which offer diagnostic and therapeutic services, and eleven Primary Care Centers, which offer primary care check-ups for children from birth to age 21.

 Six Close To Home Centers in Canal Winchester, Dublin, Downtown, East Columbus, Marysville and Westerville offer urgent care services.
 Other outpatient facilities include the Homecare Center, the Center for Autism Spectrum Disorders, the Sports Medicine and Orthopedic Center and the Orthopedic Center.
 Also on site is the Outpatient Care Center, which provides subspecialty ambulatory clinics; an outpatient lab and outpatient pharmacy, and pediatric and surgical specialists.
 The system also has an urgent care center that offers immediate treatment for illnesses and injuries that do not require hospital emergency department attention.

-Family centered care
+Family-centered care

-The hospital provides “family centered care", focusing on the family's needs, as well as the child's, to promote and maintain the health of the child in the context of the family and community.
+The hospital provides "family-centered care", focusing on the family's needs, as well as the child's, to promote and maintain the health of the child in the context of the family and community.

 Research and education

 Research

 The Research Institute at Nationwide Children's Hospital is one of the fastest growing pediatric research centers in the United States.
-Organized research began after the Second World War with the recognition of E. coli III as a source and cause of epidemic diarrhea, and the development of a treatment for histoplasmosis.
+Organized research began after World War II with the recognition of E. coli III as a source and cause of epidemic diarrhea, and the development of a treatment for histoplasmosis.
 In 2009, among free-standing children's hospitals, The Research Institute ranked 9th based on NIH funding and amongst all other pediatric research organizations ranked 18th based on NIH funding.